augustofklein/course-nextjs/README.md

-# course-nextjs
+# Project course-nextjs
-Course of implementation of react exercises using next framework.
+### Course of implementation of react exercises using next framework.